 The temperature at Zion can vary as much as 40 degrees over the course of a day, with evenings and dawn being much cooler (and, as the animals do, much better times of day for hiking).
 You’ll need a jacket for the cooler moments, but one that is packable and lightweight enough to pop into your daypack during the warmer afternoons.

 A light rain jacket will keep you warm, and shield you from the occasional rain that hits Zion.
-You don’t really need a think warm coat if you explore during the summer.
-For spring to fall, this Columbia Womens Arcadia II Jacket has a hood, a comfy fit, and will keep you dry when it counts.
+You don’t really need a thick warm coat if you explore during the summer.
+For spring to fall, this Columbia Womens Arcadia II Jacket has a hood, and a comfy fit, and will keep you dry when it counts.

 If the weather report does mention a chillier spell during your trip, you might layer a fleece under a raincoat for another versatile layer (plus fleeces are packable and won’t weigh down your backpack!).